Human Rights Due Diligence of Epson Group

 • Status of occurrence, consultation, and reporting of internal and supply chain incidents

-• Materials such as the Ministry of Economy, Trade and Industry's "Guidelines for Respecting Human Rights in Responsible Supply Chains, etc." and "Practical Reference Materials" and information obtained through participation in the Keizaijin Caux Roundtable Stakeholder Engagement Program, etc.
+• Literatures such as Ministry of Economy, Trade and Industry's "Guidelines for Respecting Human Rights in Responsible Supply Chains, etc," and "Practical Reference Materials," and information obtained through participation in the Keizaijin Caux Roundtable Stakeholder Engagement Program, etc.

-As a result, we have again identified the areas in which human rights violations are particularly likely to occur at our company at present as issues related to labor as well as occupational health and safety as shown in the table below concerning our own and Group employees, dispatch workers, supplier employees, on-site service vendor employees, migrant workers; Asia in terms of geography; and manufacturing in terms of business category.
+As a result, we have re-identified that the areas where human rights abuses are particularly severe and likely to occur at Epson are the labor and occupational health and safety issues listed in the table below related to Seiko Epson Corporation's employees, Epson Group company employees, agency workers, supplier employees, on-site service vendor workers, and migrant workers as well as Asia in terms of region and manufacturing in terms of business type.
 The "specific examples of particular concern" are listed by referring to the RBA Code of Conduct and past incidents within the Epson Group.

-High Priority Targets Major Adverse Impacts Specific Examples of Special Attention
+High Priority Groups Major Adverse Impacts Specific Examples Requiring Particular Attention

 Supplier employees